Cyber Bullying – New Laws to control online abuse are on the way!

 Whilst the bulk of the e-mails and texts that people send and receive on a daily basis are not in any way affected by the legislation, the occasional joke text, image posting online which gets circulated without review could present problems.

-Most people will see the proposals as a positive development and it is felt that highlighting of the issue will lead to fewer of such offences occurring.
+Most people will see the proposals as a positive development.
+It is felt that highlighting of the issue will lead to fewer of such offences occurring.